debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 `.tar` or `.zip`
 and `\r\n\r\n`

-Once it validates the response contains all these paramters, it will open a file with the given filename for writing and then keep receiving the data of the upgrade file in tcp packets.
+Once it validates the response contains all these parameters, it will open a file with the given filename for writing and then keep receiving the data of the upgrade file in tcp packets.
 Once it stops receiving data or doesn't receive data it will close the file, and that's when we noticed a different spot for command injection.

 <p style="text-align:center;"><img src="/assets/enabot_part3/command_injection.png" alt="ebocontrol" style="height: 80%; width:80%;"/></p>